jab4158/devops/README.md

 # devops

-Hi i am Welcome you all
+Hi jagan is  Welcoming you all
 #Devops_Session